Sasireka-m/Word-Raider/README.md

 ## 🙋‍♀️ Author

 **Sasireka M**
-Made with ❤️ using Python and Flask
+Made with ❤️ using Python and Flask.